 - Newton’s Law of Cooling

 - Centre of Mass

-We reserve the right to cancel registrations with a full refund if a minimum enrollment is not reached.
+Maximum enrollment is 40 students per class.
+We reserve the right to cancel the course with a full refund if minimum enrollment is not reached.

-For students with limited financial resources some fee adjustment may be available.
+For students with limited financial resources fee waivers may be available.

 If you intend to apply for a fee waiver, please do NOT complete the regular registration.
 If you register for a course and then get approval for a fee waiver, there will be a non-refundable administration fee of $25 per registration.